How To Give People A Chance (or, In Defense-ish of Kanye West)

 I asked my friend how she does it.
 How does she love everyone?
 How does she see people for who they are deep down?

-I stopped listening about a minute in to her explanation because she's a naturally good person or something I guess, and she wasn't asking enough questions about me.
-Whatever.
+I stopped listening about a minute in to her explanation because she wasn't asking enough questions about me.

-There are perfectly lovely people out there in the world that I refuse to get to know because they said one stupid thing months ago, or friends of friends that I won't give the time of day to because they simply take up valuable Me time in my friend's lives, or friends I actually like but don't want to share because....well...because....
+There are perfectly lovely people out there in the world that I refuse to get to know because they said one stupid thing months ago, or friends I actually like but don't want to share because...well...because....

 You know when truth just hits you and you can't do anything but just look at it and decide whether to accept it and make yourself better, or deny it and stay miserable forever?